 You generally don’t have to be a doctor to help yourself, or others, in an emergency, though you do have to have the first aid skills and tools to administer the care required; you need to be traveling with a first aid kit.

-Whether you’re hiking the Cochamo, or shopping in Paris for the day, use this check-list as a guide to things you may need in your travel first aid kit.
+Whether you’re hiking the Cochamo, or shopping in Paris for the day, use this check-list as a guide to build the best first aid kit for travel abroad.
 You may need less or more, depending on your travel destination (don’t forget to take into account the remoteness of your visit).
 The ‘perfect’ travel first aid kit will prepare you with the tools required to meet any potential problem abroad.

 Find A Durable Container